-The disclosures detailed in the ICAAP are reviewed and formally adopted by the Group's Executive Management Committee and the Board of FCAM, and the Board of each requisite firm.
+The disclosures detailed in the ICAAP are reviewed and formally adopted by Group Management and the Board of FCAM, and the Board of each requisite firm.

-The Pillar 3 disclosure document is reviewed and approved by the F&C Group Chief Financial Officer and the F&C Group Chief Risk Officer.
+The Pillar 3 disclosure document is reviewed and approved by the F&C Group Chief Financial Officer.